How to Review your Life Insurance Policy

 Given these changes it may be possible to take advantage of lower insurance premiums and buy a cheaper policy, potentially saving you money.
 It is often easy to base your decision to switch life insurance provider based on cost.
 But it is important you don’t base your decision to switch on cost alone.

-4. Is your Life Insurance Policy Still the Right One for Your Circumstances?
+4. Is your Life Insurance Policy Still Good for Your Circumstances?

 Life insurance products have developed significantly over the last decade with more and more variations available to meet different client needs.